 Winter III: At the beginning of the quarter, students participate in OTHED 1792: Capstone Development II, during which they may defend their plan for the Capstone Project, further refine their plan, and determine their individualized objectives and action steps.
-Students also participate in OTHED 1766: Competency Course.
 Successful completion of this course is required for students to be eligible to become Doctoral Candidates and complete their Doctoral Internship.
 Students also begin the first half of their Doctoral Internship (OTHED 1785) during the last part of this quarter.